Several dials/meters on the Bacchus 3 are labeled hilarious things, such as: Space Speed, Cabin Air Presser

-Several dials/meters on the Bacchus 3 are labeled hilarious things, such as: Space Speed, Cabin Air Presser

 The Japanese subtitles were also pretty infamous.
 Fan complaints resulted in the translator being replaced for the next movie.

 Battle Royale is quite notorious for having a few bootlegs with bad subtitles.
-People in North America have often had to turn to bootlegs since the film doesn't have a US distributor until 12 years after its original release.
+People in North America often had to turn to bootlegs since the film didn't have a US distributor until 12 years after its original release.
 The most notorious boot is a Korean DVD with some hilariously bad translation errors.
 Some priceless examples include "That were my friends!!!", "Anyone who sees this must be scribble", "That knife I stabbed with you, sometimes I think I threw it away, but now it's my treasure" and lots more.

 The English language track in Drunken Master contains a threat "I'll see you sink in hellfire!" that probably sounds more menacing in the original Chinese.

 Many years ago, a short press article on the poor quality of Polish film translations had two outrageous examples: a phrase "The computer is down" was translated into "The computer is in the basement", and W.C.
 Fields was changed into "Toilet Pastures".note "W.C.", which in the actor's case stands for William Claude, also stands for "Water Closet," a mostly outdated term for a flush toilet.

 The otherwise decent Québec translation of Children of Men had a silly case in the subtitles.
 Early on, one of the governement's propaganda spot flash "Only Britain Soldiers On", the translator interpreted the line strangely literally and translated it as "Seul L'Angleterre a des soldats à bord" ("Only Britain has soldiers onboard").

 The Latin American translation for Harry Potter and the Philosopher's Stone is RIDDLED with awful translation errors which confuse viewers to the point they don't understand the movie at all.
 For instance, they translated the movie directly from the British version but they kept the American title, so while the movie is titled "The Philosopher's Stone", the titular item is referred throughout the movie as "The Sorcerer's Stone".